3349 Kindschi Hall of Science

 • By what mechanism might the repeated sequences be regulating gene expression in the normal moss?
 The disrupted locus contains repeated retrotransposon sequence as well as a stretch of 11 bp tandem repeats (approximately half of which were deleted when the mutant was made).
 A number of miRNAs are predicted to be produced from this locus and we will be using 5’RACE to detect the primary transcript (which is then processed to produce the functional miRNAs themselves) in the normal moss.

-Both projects have involved the use of multiple approaches: genetic, cellular, molecular, and biochemical.
+This project has involved the use of multiple approaches: genetic, cellular, molecular, and biochemical.
 In addition, given the direction of the moss project, computational biology will be added to the list.

 Postdoctoral Fellow, University of Arizona